The Notebook currently beats WALL·E 59–41

 Where This Matchup Sits

-When facing other films on the platform, The Notebook handles Titanic without much trouble — but WALL·E doesn't.
+When facing other films on the platform, WALL·E handles Your Name. without much trouble — but The Notebook doesn't.
 That shared opponent is one of the clearest places where these two films diverge.

 WALL·E grossed $521M to The Notebook's $116M.
-The box office said one thing; bracket voters say another.
+Despite the box office gap, The Notebook wins the head-to-head on BingeBracket.

 Where to Watch